spyder-ide/spyder/installers-exp/resources/bundle_readme.md

-Welcome to the napari installation contents
+Welcome to the Spyder installation contents
 -------------------------------------------

-This is the base installation of napari, a fast n-dimensional image viewer written in Python.
+This is the base installation of Spyder, the Scientific Python Development Environment.

-## How do I run napari?
+## How do I run Spyder?

 In most cases, you would run it through the platform-specific shortcut we created for your convenience.
 In other words, _not_ through this directory!
-You should be able to see a `napari (x.y.z)` menu item, where `x.y.z` is the installed version.

 * Linux: check your desktop launcher.
 * MacOS: check `~/Applications` or the Launchpad.
 * Windows: check the Start Menu or the Desktop.

 We generally recommend using the shortcut because it will pre-activate the `conda` environment for you!
-That said, you can also execute the `napari` executable directly from these locations:
+That said, you can also execute the `spyder` executable directly from these locations:

 * Linux and macOS: find it under `bin`, next to this file.
 * Windows: navigate to `Scripts`, next to this file.

-In unmodified installations, this _should_ be enough to launch `napari`, but sometimes you will need to activate the `conda` environment to ensure all dependencies are importable.
+In unmodified installations, this _should_ be enough to launch `spyder`, but sometimes you will need to activate the `conda` environment to ensure all dependencies are importable.

-## What does `conda` have to do with `napari`?
+## What does `conda` have to do with `spyder`?

-The `napari` installer uses `conda` packages to bundle all its dependencies (Python, qt, etc).
+The Spyder installer uses `conda` packages to bundle all its dependencies (Python, qt, etc).
 This directory is actually a full `conda` installation!
 If you have used `conda` before, this is equivalent to what you usually call the `base` environment.

-## Can I modify the `napari` installation?
+## Can I modify the `spyder` installation?

 Yes.
 In practice, you can consider it a `conda` environment.
 You can even activate it as usual, provided you specify the full path to the location, instead of the _name_.

 ```
 # macOS
-$ conda activate ~/Library/napari-x.y.z
+$ conda activate ~/Library/spyder-x.y.z
 # Linux
-$ conda activate ~/.local/napari-x.y.z
+$ conda activate ~/.local/spyder-x.y.z
 # Windows
-$ conda activate %LOCALAPPDATA%/napari-x.y.z
+$ conda activate %LOCALAPPDATA%/spyder-x.y.z
 ```

 Then you will be able to run `conda` and `pip` as usual.
 That said, we advise against this advanced manipulation.
-It can render `napari` unusable if not done carefully!
+It can render `spyder` unusable if not done carefully!
 You might need to reinstall it in that case.

 ## What is `_conda.exe`?